alukosdev/ccsp/reference/glossary.md

 Usage and administration of cloud services ought to be transparent to cloud customers and users; from their perspective, a digital data service is paid for and can be used, with very little additional input other than what is necessary to perform their duties.
 ==- Smurf Attack
 The Smurf attack is a distributed denial-of-service attack in which large numbers of Internet Control Message Protocol (ICMP) packets with the intended victim’s spoofed source IP are broadcast to a computer network using an IP broadcast address.
 Most devices on a network will, by default, respond to this by sending a reply to the source IP address.
 If the number of machines on the network that receive and respond to these packets is very large, the victim’s computer will be flooded with traffic.
+==- Snarfing
+The action of grabbing data and using it without the owner's consent.
+==- Software Assurance
+Encompasses the development and implementation of methods and processes for ensuring that software functions as intended while mitigating the risks of vulnerabilities, malicious code, or defects that could bring harm to the end user.
+==- Software-Defined Security
+Automates security controls.
+==- Source Code Analysis (SCA)
+Performing an analysis of the source code, byte code, and binaries.
 ==- Sprawl
 A phenomenon that occurs when the number of VMs on a network reaches a point where the administrators can no longer manage them effectively.